ComputingElevatedLab/sciviscourse/_pages/project.md

 * Discuss the implementation details of your project.
 * Outline what you learned from doing this project.
 * If you have not accomplished all the goals of your project, or if you have exceeded them, describe how the finished project differs form the description in your project design.
+* Describe how you distributed the work among the members of your team
 * Evaluate your project: how successful do you think it was?
 What are the strengths and weaknesses of your project?
 * Provide additional comments useful in evaluating your project.

+Due to the current COVID-19 situation we will not be able to meet for a final presentation.
+Hence, in addition to the report you are required to submit also:
+* a set of slides
+* project material (e.g., code, data) which could allow to reproduce your work
+* a video presentation of your project (with narration)
+* any additional material (e.g., website)